Shannon Carl

 Education, Training, and Relevant Experience

-I hold a MS in clinical mental health counseling from Tarleton State University, a member of the Texas A&M University system, and a MS and BS in education from Baylor University where my academic focus was community wellness and public health promotion.
-In addition to my work in psychotherapy, I was an adjunct faculty member for Baylor University’s Department of Public Health from 2001-2022.
-During this time, I taught courses that focused on the human condition in all its complexity like Stress Management, Health and Human Behavior, Human Diseases, Epidemiology, and Human Sexuality.
+In addition to my psychotherapy practice, I served as an adjunct faculty member in Baylor University’s Department of Public Health from 2001–2022.
+During this time, I taught courses exploring the human condition in all its complexity, including Stress Management, Health and Human Behavior, Human Diseases, Epidemiology, and Human Sexuality.

 *Independently licensed therapists, who office at PATH Counseling and Wellness, are solely responsible for the services they provide and operate as independent practitioners.
 No partnerships are implied by the content of this website.